PDDLStream: Integrating Symbolic Planners and Blackbox Samplers via Optimistic Adaptive Planning: Introduction

-Many important planning domains naturally occur in continuous spaces involving complex constraints among variables.
-Consider planning for an 11 degree-of-freedom (DOF) robot tasked with organizing several blocks in a room.
-The robot must find a sequence of {\em pick}, {\em place}, and {\em move} actions involving continuous robot configurations, robot trajectories, block poses, and block grasps.
-These variables must satisfy complicated kinematic, collision, and motion constraints which affect the feasibility of the actions.
-Often, special purpose procedures that efficiently evaluate and produce satisfying values for these constraints such as inverse kinematic solvers, collision checkers, and motion planners are known.
+Many important planning domains occur in continuous spaces involving complex constraints among variables.
+Consider planning for an 11 degree-of-freedom (DOF) robot tasked with rearranging blocks.
+The robot must find a sequence of \pddlsmall{move}, \pddlsmall{pick}, and \pddlsmall{place} actions involving continuous variables such as robot configurations, robot trajectories, block poses, and block grasps that satisfy complicated kinematic, collision, visibility, and motion constraints, which affect the feasibility of the actions.
+Often, special purpose procedures for evaluating and producing satisfying values for these constraints, such as inverse kinematic solvers, collision checkers, and motion planners, are known.

-We propose STRIPStream, a description language that introduces {\em streams} as an interface for incorporating these procedures in planning domain description language (PDDL).
-To the best of our knowledge, STRIPStream is the first domain-independent planning language that incorporates sampling procedures.
-Each stream has both a procedural and declarative component.
-The procedural component is a {\em conditional generator}, a function from a tuple of input values to a finite or infinite sequence of tuples of output values.
-Conditional generators can construct new values that depend on existing values, such as new robot configurations that satisfy a kinematic constraint with existing poses and grasps.
-The declarative component is a specification of the atoms that these input and output values satisfy.
-Streams allow a planner to reason about conditions on the inputs and outputs of a conditional generator while treating its implementation as a blackbox.
+We propose PDDLStream, a planning language that introduces {\em streams} as an interface for incorporating sampling procedures in Planning Domain Definition Language (PDDL)~\cite{mcdermott1998pddl}.
+Streams have both a procedural and declarative component.
+The procedural component is a {\em conditional generator}, a function from input values to a possibly infinite sequence of output values.
+Conditional generators construct new values that depend on existing values, such as new robot configurations that satisfy a kinematic constraint with existing poses and grasps.
+The declarative component specifies the facts that these input and output values satisfy.
+Streams allow a planner to reason about conditions on the inputs and outputs of a conditional generator while treating its implementation as a black box.

-Inspired by the work of Garrett et al.~\shortcite{GarrettRSS17}, which gave sampling-based approaches for planning in hybrid transition systems, we present several algorithms for solving STRIPStream problems.
-Each algorithm constructs and solves a sequence of finite-domain STRIPS~\cite{Fikes71} problems.
-This enables state-of-the-art PDDL planners~\cite{helmert2006fast} to be used as search subroutines.
-Some of these approaches avoid evaluating many unnecessary streams by only evaluating streams that {\em optimistically} could produce values supporting a plan.
-This is advantageous when only a few stream evaluations are required, and stream evaluation is computationally expensive.
-We also describe extensions incorporating external functions, action costs, and derived predicates.
-Finally, we model several domains (figures~\ref{fig:rovers},~\ref{fig:cooking},~\ref{fig:optimal}) and evaluate the performance of our algorithms.